 ^{} At the Hotel Dieu, of the total number of luxations, admitted during a long period of time, a majority were luxations of the os humeri.
-(BICHAT)

-The situation of the bone after it has been dislocated is often changed very considerably by the action of muscles.
+(BICHAT.)
+31 is often changed very considerably by the action of muscles.

 The dislocation downwards into the axilla, is by far the most frequent; the anatomical structure of the joint has furnished the French surgeons with some ingenious reasons for this, but they are of no importance in a practical point of view.
 It is probable that in every case where the head of the bone is found in the axilla, a considerable laceration of the capsular ligament must have taken place.